adunham95/TreeApp-Capstone/README.md

 To create a keystore

-_link to keytool_ -genkey -v -keystore _keystoreName_.keystore -alias _keystoreAlias_ -keyalg RSA -keysize 2048 -validity 10000
+_link-to-keytool_ -genkey -v -keystore _keystoreName_.keystore -alias _keystoreAlias_ -keyalg RSA -keysize 2048 -validity 10000

 You will be asked to create a password for your keystore.